imarranz/imarranz.github.io/projects.md

 ### &#9822; Data Science Workflow Management

 A very personal project.
 I like to be organized but especially in Data Science projects.
+Often, these types of projects can take a long time and for that reason it is very important to control all the analyzes and results.
 Developing a project efficiently forces us to have the data, the notebooks and the results well organized.
-In this project I try to generate an outline of a Data Science project.
+In this project I try to generate a general workflow of a Data Science project.

 <p style="text-align:center;">
 <img src="https://github.com/imarranz/data-science-workflow-management/blob/main/figures/cover_dswm.png?raw=true" alt="Data Science Workflow Management Manual" width="300"/>